-Objective 4.1 Increase the Region's capacity for medical surge preparedness and response to an all-hazards event to reduce deaths and injuries.

-Initiative 4.1.1 Ensure that private health care, federal, state, and local public health, and EMS programs and providers in the NCR can increase surge capacity to respond to mass casualty incidents and events requiring mass prophylaxis.
+Objective 4.1: Increase the Region's capacity for medical surge preparedness and response to an allhazards event to reduce deaths and injuries.
+Initiative 4.1.1: Ensure that private health care, federal, state, and local public health, and EMS programs and providers in the NCR can increase surge capacity to respond to mass casualty incidents and events requiring mass prophylaxis.

-Initiative 4.1.2 Establish a regional monitoring and response system that allows for health and medical response partners to track patients, hospital bed availability, alerts, and EMS/hospital activity in a shared, secure environment.
+Initiative 4.1.2: Establish a regional monitoring and response system that allows for health and medical response partners to track patients, hospital bed availability, alerts, and EMS/hospital activity in a shared, secure environment.

-Initiative 4.13 Ensure the ability to track patients from the start of pre-hospital care to discharge from the health care system during both daily operations and mass casualty incidents.

-Objective 4.2 Improve the Region's capacity to evacuate and provide mass care for the public, including special needs individuals, when impacted by an all-hazards event.
+Initiative 4.1.3: Ensure the ability to track patients from the start of pre-hospital care to discharge from the health care system during both daily operations and mass casualty incidents.
+Objective 4.2: Improve the Region's capacity to evacuate and provide mass care for the public, including special needs individuals, when impacted by an all-hazards event.

-Initiative 4.2.1 Develop, coordinate, and integrate local and state evacuation plans so that evacuation polices and routes complement each other to ensure the NCR's ability to coordinate evacuation across the Region.
+Objective 4.3: Strengthen individual, community, and workplace preparedness for emergency events through public engagement and citizen participation designed to reach the general population and special needs citizens in response to and recovery from all-hazards events.
+Initiative 4.2.1: Develop, coordinate, and integrate local and state evacuation plans so that evacuation polices and routes complement each other to ensure the NCR's ability to coordinate evacuation across the Region.

-Initiative 4.2.2 Ensure the NCR's ability to provide sheltering and feeding for the first 72 hours following an incident for individuals in the general population, persons with special needs, persons with special medical needs, and pets.
+Initiative 4.2.2: Ensure the NCR's ability to provide sheltering and feeding for the first 72 hours following an incident for individuals in the general population, persons with special needs, persons with special medical needs, and pets.